-SAN ANTONIO - SAN ANTONIO - A local developer is turning shipping containers into homes.
+SAN ANTONIO - A local developer is turning shipping containers into homes.

 From a rusty box of worthless metal to what Charlie Johnson says is a work of art.